Roman Fitness Systems

 NOTE: We could also mention Fibrous Carbs that you can find in foods like green veggies, lettuce, cabbage, broccoli, sprouts, spinach, cauliflower, peppers, cucumbers, zucchini…buuuut we won’t.
 For the purposes of this discussion of carbs I only want to touch on stuff that “counts.”
 I usually don’t recommend counting calories (or carbs for that matter) coming from fibrous carbs.

 SIMPLE CARBOHYDRATES are made up of chains of molecules that don’t branch off.
 Examples of simple carbohydrates would include table sugar, syrups, and soda.
-These carbs aren’t good to eat most of the time (few exceptions), and are usually the “bad carbs” we fitness pros talk about.
-Also included on this list is candy, cake, beer, cookies, fun, snuggles, puppies and unicorn magic.
+Most of the time, these carbs should be avoided (exceptions include post-workout and cheat days), and are usually the “bad carbs” we fitness pros talk about.

 COMPLEX CARBOHYDRATES on the other hand, do branch off—sometimes a bit wildly.
 Complex carbohydrates include oatmeal, apples, cardboard and peas.